Raised Bed Soil

 How to Use the Raised Bed Soil Volume Calculator

 1. Measure Your Bed: Use a tape measure to find the length and width of your bed in feet.
-If you have a square bed, these numbers will be the same.

 2. Determine Your Depth: Most raised beds are 6, 12, or 18 inches deep.
-For the most accurate calculation, measure from the bottom of the bed to about 2 inches below the top rim (leaving room for mulch).

 Expert Tips for Raised Bed Soil